fictjs/fict/README.md

 }
 ```

-No `defineProps`, no `toRefs`, no “don’t destructure or you lose reactivity” surprises.
+No `defineProps`, no `toRefs`, no "don’t destructure or you lose reactivity" surprises.
 Fict’s compiler keeps props reactive under the hood.

 ---